ansible/ansible/docsite/rst/intro_installation.rst

    $ sudo pip install ansible

 Readers that use virtualenv can also install Ansible under virtualenv, though we'd recommend to not worry about it and just install Ansible globally.
-Do not use easy_install to install ansible directly.
+Do not use easy_install to install Ansible directly.

 .. _tagged_releases: